obsproject/obs-websocket/README.md

 obs-websocket
 ==============
-Websocket API for OBS Studio.
+Remote control of OBS Studio made easy with a Websockets server, which clients connect to and send messages to it.

 ## Downloads
 Binaries for Windows and Linux are available in the [Releases](https://github.com/Palakis/obs-websocket/releases) section.

 ## Using obs-websocket
-An HTML5 frontend made by [t2t2](https://github.com/t2t2/obs-tablet-remote) (compatible with tablets and other touch interfaces) is available here : http://t2t2.github.io/obs-tablet-remote/
+A web client and frontend made by [t2t2](https://github.com/t2t2/obs-tablet-remote) (compatible with tablets and other touch interfaces) is available here : http://t2t2.github.io/obs-tablet-remote/

 You may want to protect the Websocket server with some form of authentication.
 To do this, open the "Websocket server settings" dialog under OBS' "Tools" menu.
 In the settings dialogs, you can enable or disable authentication and set a password for it.